According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 Using AI-powered tools like Topic Explorer, for instance, you can convert long lists of keywords into topics.

 Topic Explorer lets you analyze your entire keyword landscape to identify what information related to your keywords searchers are looking for.
-What’s more is that it presents this information visually, allowing you to dive deep into relevant topics.

-Let me illustrate that with an example, using the keyword, “London Eye.”
+Let me illustrate that with an example, using the keyword, “London Eye”.
 The phrase relates to the famous attraction at the heart of the UK’s capital, obviously.

 But running it through the Topic Explorer’s Landscape option, I learn something intriguing about the information searchers look for in relation to it.
-Much of the interest around it relates to accommodation in the London Eye’s vicinity.
-Such insights suggest the approach I should take if I want to ensure that my content covers all aspects of the topic.

 As a result, I can collect ideas to help me gain topical authority and in turn, increase the number of keywords for which I could rank.

 #2.
-Dealing with Data Limitations
+Understand Data Limitations

 SEOs in large hotel chains often tell me about their struggles with managing multiple locations, from getting all the data in one place to being able to correlate insights from different locations to draw conclusions.